 This article argues that the sharp divides in access and opportunity need to be located within the context of structural inequality.
 It focuses in particular on how the highly unequal structure of the economy impacts on economic opportunities at the more marginalised end of the economy, and how common sets of processes within a single economy produce and reproduce these outcomes.
 This locks people into poverty in ways that cannot simply be dismissed as a problem of 'dependency' - despite a growing tendency to do so.
 The article concludes by considering what this analysis means for development strategies targeting the unemployed and those eking out survivalist incomes.

-Beyond the 'second economy' debateIt's a truism that to change the world you have to understand it.
+1. Beyond the 'second economy' debate

+It's a truism that to change the world you have to understand it.
 This is why debate over the notion that South Africa has 'two economies' became so heated: because of how this concept informed development strategy.

 The description of South Africa as characterised by a 'first economy' and a 'second economy' entered policy debate following the use of the terms by President Thabo Mbeki in an address to the National Council of Provinces in November 2003.
 He described the second economy as follows:

-The second economy (or the marginalised economy) is characterised by underdevelopment, contributes little to GDP, contains a large percentage of our population, incorporates the poorest of our rural and urban poor, is structurally disconnected from both the first and the global economy, and is incapable of selfgenerated growth and development.1 policy circles.
+The second economy (or the marginalised economy) is characterised by underdevelopment, contributes little to GDP, contains a large percentage of our population, incorporates the poorest of our rural and urban poor, is structurally disconnected from both the first and the global economy, and is incapable of self-generated growth and development.

+The concept of South Africa's 'two economies' became widely used, particularly in government: but was regarded with some scepticism in left-wing academic and policy circles.
 It soon became clear that the concerns were not immaterial.
-Too literal an interpretation of the notion of 'two economies' leads down deeply flawed paths in policy terms - too easily underpinning an approach that sees the first economy as representing the benchmark for how things should be -with the goal of policies targeting the second economy being to assist it to 'catch up'.
+Too literal an interpretation of the notion of 'two economies' leads down deeply flawed paths in policy terms - too easily underpinning an approach that sees the first economy as representing the benchmark for how things should be - with the goal of policies targeting the second economy being to assist it to 'catch up'.
 So, the 'first economy' is the solution, the 'second economy' is the problem.